 All restoration contributes incrementally to support the biosphere, including combating anthropogenic climate change caused by runaway greenhouse gas emissions.
 Every restoration practitioner is part of a global restoration movement which combats climate change, even though restoration projects are necessarily "local."
 Every contribution counts.

 At the global level, two important initiatives link ecological restoration with addressing the climate emergency.
 The Bonn Challenge has a goal to restore 350 million hectares of degraded ecosystems by 2030 - an area the size of India.
 It is estimated that with this restoration, US$ 9 trillion in ecosystem services would be generated and 13 to 26 gigatons of greenhouse gasses would be taken out of the atmosphere.
-The UN Decade on Ecosystem Restoration, beginning in 2021, can help realize the goals of the Bonn Challenge and accelerate other restoration work.
+The UN Decade on Ecosystem Restoration, which began in June of 2021, can help realize the goals of the Bonn Challenge and accelerate other restoration work.
 The UN Environment Programme called it an "unparalleled opportunity for job creation, food security, and addressing climate change."
 In the spring of 2020, EHN helped craft a paper outlining six restoration strategies to support the Decade.

 Every aspect of the EcoHealth Network's work is linked to addressing the climate emergency.
 For example, improving soil biodiversity and plant diversity dramatically increases soil carbon sequestration.
-We believe that by recognizing the fundamental linkages between ecosystems and human health, and considering biodiversity as fundamental to individual, community, and cultural well-being and resilience, people and the Earth will find paths to healing.
+We believe that by recognizing the fundamental linkages between ecosystems and human health, and considering biodiversity as fundamental to individual, community, and cultural well-being and resilience, people and the planet will find paths to healing.
 It is this restorative culture that EHN has joined and aims to grow.